OutThere-JWST/NISPureParallel/README.md

 7) FITSMap.
 In the final step, the products are collected and a FITSMap is created highlighting all of the results of the data analysis.

 ### Snakemake!
-Now we just have to type one command and watch as our worflow is distributed over our cluster:
+Now we just have to type one command and watch as our worflow is distributed over our cluster (note the -e snakemake option to specify the relevant environment):
-`pixi run snakemake --workflow-profile profiles/your-profile` And that's it!
+`pixi run -e snakemake snakemake --workflow-profile profiles/your-profile` And that's it!
 Snakemake will distribute this workflow over the clusters for you!
 Two additional flags that you should be aware of:
 - `--force-all`: Snakemake can recognize when it needs to re-run a rule in many cases, such as a change in the conda/mamba environment used for the rule, or a change in the Snakemake rule (see below).
 But it's always good to have a hammer when you want to force a full rerun.
 - `--rerun-incomplete`: Sometimes a job/rule will fail, leaving behind bad files.
 Running with this option will get rid of pesky errors related to this, and force those jobs to rerun.